react-native-cameraroll/react-native-cameraroll/README.md

 If you are targeting devices running iOS 11 or later, you will also need to add the `NSPhotoLibraryAddUsageDescription` key in your `Info.plist`.
 Use this key to define a string that describes how your app will use this data.
 By adding this key to your `Info.plist`, you will be able to request write-only access permission from the user.
 If you try to save to the camera roll without this permission, your app will exit.

-**Andriod**
+**Android**

+This code only works with ejected apps, and not with Expo React Native apps.
+I suggest also pointing users via a link to both react-native's PermissionsAndroid and Expo's Permissions APIs in addition to including sample code.

 Permission is required to read and write to the external storage.

+On Expo, follow the guide [here](https://docs.expo.io/versions/latest/sdk/permissions/) for requesting the permission.

-Adding the following lines will add the capability for the app to request for perission.
+On ejected apps, adding the following lines will add the capability for the app to request the permission.
+Find more info on Android Permissions [here](https://reactnative.dev/docs/permissionsandroid).

 ```xml
 <manifest>